orbitmines/archive/projects/Project - Research towards Designs (2024-2025).md

 - location could just be a lace in a program for UI. with triggers to leave it etc.
 - Keyboard keys per context one is in, configured by looking at program graphs.
 	- in keyboard/controller settings, highlight which parts are being used at that time.
-- Hotbar is just keyboard and other controls like sc
+- Hotbar is just keyboard and other controls like scroll to scroll trhrough them, items bound to them.
+With inventory being ordered by recent items, or a fixed amount of stuff set there.
+OR (can )

 ---